jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: People photocopying their buttocks are the cause of 23% of all photocopier faults worldwide.
+⚡<!-- FUNFACT --> Fun fact: In every episode of “Seinfeld” there is a Superman picture or reference somewhere.

 </div>